redhat-documentation/vale-at-red-hat/README.md

 # studious-fortnight

 This repo helps tech writers at Red Hat get up and running with Vale.
-It serves as the starting point for our Vale Community of Practice.
+It serves as the starting point for the Vale Community of Practice at Red Hat.

 ## How do you use Vale?